 Botify’s data indicates that larger websites have bigger crawl budget issues.
 Enterprise websites (those with over one million pages) experience a 33% drop in crawl ratio when compared to smaller websites.

-In Botify, a URL is “compliant” if it:
+In Botify, a URL is “indexable” if it:

-We found that, when 15% or more of a website’s pages are non-compliant, only 33% of its pages are crawled every month.
-When less than 5% of a website’s pages are non-compliant, that crawl rate goes up to 50%.
+We found that, when 15% or more of a website’s pages are non-indexable, only 33% of its pages are crawled every month.
+When less than 5% of a website’s pages are non-indexable, that crawl rate goes up to 50%.

 We found that, on average, pages with more content are crawled more frequently than pages with less content.
 Our results indicate that pages with more than 2,500 words are crawled twice as much as pages with less than 250 words.